 The COVID-19 pandemic has directly affected the fitness industry in 2020 as many gyms and fitness centers were forced to shut down operations to reduce the spread of the virus.
 The fitness industry suffered a huge decline in revenue, but is expected to start to recover in 2021 and the succeeding years as people put more emphasis on their health and well-being.

 RunRepeat hosts an extensive collection of athletic shoe reviews.
-Here, you can find unbiased shoe reviews from our in-house experts as well as those collected from users, so you won’t have to spend too much time deciding whether a pair of shoes is the right fit for you.
+Here, you can find unbiased shoe reviews, so you won’t have to spend too much time deciding whether a pair of shoes is the right fit for you.
+We ensure they are unbiased by a) buying shoes with our own money b) testing the shoes ourselves c) cutting the shoes in half in the lab and showcasing the results of all the lab tests we do.

 Use of content